Berkoukech is a simple and earthy soup, it's full of flavours and perfect for the current chilly winter evenings.

 • When ready to serve, transfer the giant couscous in the casserole and leave for 7 to 9 minutes or until the couscous is cooked.
 Depending on your type of giant couscous, the cooking time will vary.
 Garnish with chopped coriander and serve immediately.

-• If the berkoukech soup is not served straightaway, the couscous grains keep absorbing the water and the soup will loose a significant amount of its the liquid.
+• If the berkoukech soup is not served straightaway, the couscous grains will keep absorbing the water and the soup will loose a significant amount of its the liquid.
 For this reason, I recommend adding the giant couscous in the casserole a few minutes before serving the soup and serving it immediately once cooked.